jinkout/goofyAhhCosmetics/README.md

-# lethal company cosmetics. i am icarus and this is the sun
+# lethal company cosmetics. i am icarus and my committment to the bit is the sun.